IPhone hardware: SIM card

 GSM models of the iPhone use a SIM card to identify themselves to the GSM network.
 The SIM sits in a tray, which is inserted into a slot at the top of the device.
 The SIM tray can be ejected with a paper clip or the "SIM ejector tool" (a simple piece of die-cut sheet metal) included with the iPhone 3G and 3GS in the United States and with all models elsewhere in the world.
 Some iPhone models shipped with a SIM ejector tool which was fabricated from an alloy dubbed "Liquidmetal".
 In most countries, the iPhone is usually sold with a SIM lock, which prevents the iPhone from being used on a different mobile network.

 The GSM iPhone 4 features a MicroSIM card that is located in a slot on the right side of the device.

 The CDMA model of the iPhone 4, just the same as any other CDMA-only cell phone, does not use a SIM card or have a SIM card slot.

 An iPhone 4S activated on a CDMA carrier, however, does have a SIM card slot but does not rely on a SIM card for activation on that CDMA network.
 A CDMA-activated iPhone 4S usually has a carrier-approved roaming SIM preloaded in its SIM slot at the time of purchase that is used for roaming on certain carrier-approved international GSM networks only.
 The SIM slot is locked to only use the roaming SIM card provided by the CDMA carrier.

 In the case of Verizon, for example, one can request that the SIM slot be unlocked for international use by calling their support number and requesting an international unlock if their account has been in good standing for the past 60 days.
 This method only unlocks the iPhone 4S for use on international carriers.
 An iPhone 4S that has been unlocked in this way will reject any non-international SIM cards (AT&T Mobility or T-Mobile USA, for example).

 The iPhone 5 and later iPhones use nano-SIM in order to save space internally.
 The iPhone XS and later iPhones added eSIM support in addition to nano-SIM, therefore they support Dual SIM functionality.

-iPhone 14 and 14 Pro models sold in the United States do not have the SIM card slot, and instead only supports eSIM.
+iPhone 14 and 14 Pro and later models sold in the United States do not have the SIM card slot, and instead only supports eSIM.